 - In Serial Experiments Lain, when Lain leaks the member list of the Knights of the Eastern Calculus onto the Wired, leaving them open for assassination by the Men in Black, one man responds by filling a briefcase with papers and Magneto-Optical discs and trying to flee.

-- Carefully analyzed in Ghost in the Shell: Stand Alone Complex, where a minor character (a hacker) uses floppy disks.
-Thousands, because of all the data.
-It's mentioned that he was paranoid, and that it's ridiculous.
-But it did save the data from an attacking hacker who probably hadn't even seen a floppy drive in his life.
+- Carefully analyzed in Ghost in the Shell: Stand Alone Complex, where a minor character (a hacker) uses thousands of floppy disks to store all the data.
+He was so paranoid that it's mentioned just just how ridiculous the concept was.
+However, it did save the data from an attacking hacker who probably hadn't even seen a floppy drive in his life.
+In cyberspace, filesharing is shown by a Digital Avatar of a floppy, which is fully acceptable because that small icon in your word processor that reads "Save" is a floppy disk as well.

 - Patlabor had the operating systems for Humongous Mecha stored on a single floppy.
 One factory producing said mecha stored its backups on thousands of them.